Pan African Airlines

 Pan African Airlines is an airline based in Nigeria and owned by the Bristow Group.
 They mainly provide helicopter and fixed-wing services to the oil industry.
+The airline also provides charter services.

 History

 Pan African Airlines was founded in Nigeria in 1961.
 The Nigerian government set a deadline of April 30, 2007 for all airlines operating in the country to re-capitalise or be grounded, in an effort to ensure better services and safety.
 The airline satisfied the Nigerian Civil Aviation Authority (NCAA)’s criteria in terms of re-capitalization and was re-registered for operation.
+In 2011 Bristow Group began selling its stake in Pan African Airlines.